stjudecloud/workflows/style-guide.md

 - End the file with a newline
 - Comments on the same line as code should have 2 spaces before the `#` and one space before the comment
 - Files should not mix `\n` and `\r\n` line breaks
-- WDL lines should be less than 100 characters wide whenever possible
+- WDL lines should be less than 90 characters wide whenever possible
   - Exceptions would be long strings that WDL doesn't allow to be broken up
   - This restriction applies to embedded code in the `command` block as well.
-    - TODO: I'm still not sure about this decision.
-I have reservations applying this rule to the command block.
-I've found a small handful of cases where I think the most readable formatting extends over 100 characters.
-They are rare, but exist frequently enough I'm not sure I like this rule.